sravuri23/endtoendrepo/README.md

 *Git OR SVN: - Version Control
 *Gitlab or Local Git Server: - Git repository hosted server
 *Intellij Or Eclipse: - Integrated Development Environment
-*Loggers: - Simple Logging Facade for Java
+*Loggers: - Simple Logging Facade for Java it is binding to the logging framework.
+It servers as a simple facade or abstraction for various famework example like, Java UTIL logging,
+          - Apache Log4J, logback logging
 *Resource Bundle: - Supporting i18n Localisation and Externalise String *Joda-Time: - Java Date time Api
 *SonarQube (optional): - Code Quality and Code Coverage